TomyCesaille/poto-siril/README.md

 # Generate dataset 1 for development
 npm run dev-spawn-ds1

-# Run the prepare command with the development dataset 1
+# Run dev-spawn-ds1 & the prepare command with the development dataset 1
 npm run dev-prepare-ds1

+# Run the preprocess command with the development dataset 1
+npm run dev-preprocess-ds1
 ```

 ## Side Notes